 Will there be camping available at the facilities?

-Yes, there will be a camping area, although it will be very basic facilities, portable shower and portable toilets.
+Yes, there will be a camping area, although it will be very basic facilities.

 Students are welcome to bring caravans, goosenecks, camper trailers, horse trucks however there is no power available for plug in.